Kate Woods

 Kate Woods is an Australian film and television director who has directed and produced mini series, television shows, pilots and feature films.

 Career

+In 1984, Woods became the first female to direct for the Australian Broadcasting Corporation as an assistant director for Kindred Spirits.
+She worked as director on shows such as G.P., Heartland, and Something in the Air.
+During this time she had the opportunity to work with Academy-Award winner Jane Campion, while also providing Cate Blanchett and Hugh Jackman with some of their first on-screen roles.

 Woods made her feature film directorial debut with the film Looking for Alibrandi (2000), which won 5 AACTA Awards from Australian Film Institute, including Best Film.